Shehryar-mallick/The_Deceiver/Contributing.md

 git clone --depth 1 https://github.com/<your_user_name>/The_Deceiver.git
 ```

-3. Navigate to the project directory 📁 .
+3. Navigate to the code 📁 .
 ```
-cd Ecommerce-Store-using-NextJS
+cd TheDeceiver.py
 ```
 4. Add a reference to the original repository.
 ```